danachen/danachen.github.io/_posts/2020-05-01-sinatra-one.md

 We are going to work on the app in stages
 1. Set up the development environment
 2. Add some template elements
+3. Filling up the templates with some baseline code
-3. Set up debugging
+4. Set up debugging
-4. Get used to basic erb (our DSL of choice here) templating language
+5. Get used to basic erb (our DSL of choice here) templating language
-5. Add basic `get` and post `routes`
+6. Add basic `get` and post `routes`
-6. Pattern for data validation
+7. Pattern for data validation

-### Setting up the development environment
+## Setting up the development environment
 Before working with Sinatra, it's important to make sure the basic Ruby development environment isn't going to give you a lot of issues.
 I have encounter various error messages detailing either gem conflicts, unsupported version, etc. With enough Googling and patience, most are solvable.
 1. Google the error message to see if the error is a well-known one.
 In most cases, running a `gem update gem_name` might just solve the issue.
 2. The `bundler` itself might need an update, in which case `Bundler update` might do the trick.